filakhtov/gentoo-use-docs/app-emulation/qemu.md

 This flag should only be enabled if there is a need to dump virtual machine memory for debugging purposes and LZO compression is desired.

+### multipath
+Doesn't apply when building user emulation mode.
+Pass the `--enable-mpath` option to the configure script.
+Makes the `qemu-pr-helper` (persistent reservation helper) binary detect multipath devices and, when one is found, delegate the operation to the `libmpathpersist` library provided by the device mapper.
+This is necessary for the proper support of persistent reservation for multipath devices, because it requires communication with the multipath daemon, so that the reservation is registered and applied when a path comes up.

+It is safe to disable this flag, unless there is a need to use multipath devices.

 ### ncurses
 Doesn't apply when building user emulation mode.
 Pass the `--enable-curses` option to the configure script.
 Use the `libncursesw` library to display VGA output when in text mode using a (n)curses interface, instead of using SDL or other graphical libraries.
 Enable support for the `-curses` command line option.